 The sociocreative trust is formed of four artists and friends Susie Anderson, Melissa Delaney, Beck Pope & Gemma Robertson.
 Currently living in different corners of the globe, the trust is inspired by the desire to connect beyond imaginable borders.
 SCT uses the strength of ideas and process to make their own rhythms and to create a world of value through their collaborations.

-For Melissa, sociocreative trust formed from a connection with the other members after they met working together at RMIT University.
-What at first seemed like an unlikely group, after time and working and playing together, the trust formed to bring together the valued experience and views of each of the members.
-In addition to a rich experience of experimental art practice, Melissa was exploring wellness studies including meditation, nutrition and yoga which coincides with her interests in the slow movement, in food, in food systems, and influences the way she works with others.
-Melissa is keen to always make her own time, and also values those small moments.
+For Melissa, the trust formed from a connection with the other three members after they met working at RMIT University.
+What at first seemed like an unlikely group, after time and working and playing together, the trust formed to bring together the valued experience and view of each of the members.
+In addition to a rich experience of experimental social art practice.
+Melissa explores wellness studies including meditation, nutrition and yoga which coincide with the slow movement, in food, food systems and influences the way in which she works with others.
+Melissa is keen to make her own time and values small moments.
 For her, some of the most important work happens within an intimate space.

 Susie is a writer based in Sydney.
 Her practice is concerned with the distances between place, people and culture, themes she explores through poetry and non-fiction, and occasionally other art forms.
 In 2018 she received the inaugural Emerging Writers Festival and State Library of Victoria Fellowship.
 In 2016 she undertook a residency at the Banff Centre in Canada and was a Wheeler Centre Hot Desk Fellow in 2014.
 Her writing is forthcoming or has appeared in Artlink, un magazine, Runway Magazine, Rabbit Poetry Journal, Australian Book Review, Alien She, The Lifted Brow and Voiceworks.